vfarcic/devops26/manuscript/13-pipeline-extension-model.md

 We can see that the `buildPack: go` is still there so our pipeline will continue doing whatever is defined in that build pack.
 Below is the `pipelineConfig` section that, in this context, extends the one defined in build pack.
 The `agent` is empty (`{}`), so it will continue using the agent defined in the build pack.

 The `pipelines` section extends the `build` lifecycle of the `pullRequest` pipeline.
 By specifying `preStep`, we know that it will execute `make unittest` before any of the out-of-the-box steps defined in the same lifecycle.

-Before we proceed, please note that the `jx create step` command does not offer all the options we can specify in our pipelines.
-At the time of this writing (May 2019) it provides a convenient way to define the most commonly used elements (`pipeline`, `lifecycle`, `mode`, and the command).
-That's all we need for most use cases.
-Nevertheless, we will go through more advanced or, to be more precise, less commonly used constructs later.
-For now, what `jx create step` offers should be enough.

 Now that we extended our pipeline, we'll push the changes to GitHub, create a pull request, and observe the outcome.